MarounGrey-Notes/Tech-Interview-Preparation/README.md

 # Tough interview questions

 ### Why do you want to leave your current position?
+**[MANAGER]** Working for my current company has allowed me to improve my skills and learn new tasks, and I'm grateful for those opportunities.
+I'm hoping to advance into a management position so I can continue to use my leadership skills.
+My current company is small and has limited opportunities for growth, which has led me to apply for other jobs.<br>
-Although I've appreciated the valuable learning experience that my current company has provided me, I'm eager to take on new challenges as I pursue my goal of becoming a versatile developer with proficiency across various technologies.
-Given your company's reputation and industry standing, I believe that this role presents an excellent opportunity to continue my career growth and further advance towards that objective.
+**[DEVELOPER]** Although I've appreciated the valuable learning experience that my current company has provided me, I'm eager to take on new challenges as I pursue my goal of becoming a versatile developer with proficiency across various technologies.
+Given your company's reputation and industry standing, I believe that this role presents an excellent opportunity to continue my career growth and further advance towards that objective. <br>

-### What is one of your weaknesses?
-I tend to be a perfectionist and sometimes I spend too much time on the task to make sure it's done perfectly.
-I have learned to balance this tendencywith the need to meet deadlines and move
+**[ON SITE]** There's nothing I really dislike about my current job.
+Working for my current company has allowed me to improve my skills and learn new tasks, and I'm grateful for those opportunities.
+I'm applying for this job because working remotely has become challenging for me.
+I've learned I thrive in an office environment, where I can collaborate with my coworkers by stopping at their desks to ask questions or share ideas.
+If hired for this position, I'm looking forward to working in the office and using my interpersonal skills to building meaningful relationships with the team here.

 ### What did you hate about your previous job
 I wouldn't say that there was anything that I 'hated' about my previous job, but there were some challenges that I faced.
 Sometimes there were short deadlines so I had to work long hours and my neck and wrists would become stiff.
 I had to learn how to take breaks and stretch, but I still have a long way to go.

 ### How long are you going to work with us?
 Im looking for stability in my career and I applied to this position specifically because it offers a long-term opportunity.
 I have gont through your company's profile and I am aware of your employee's supportive culture and good work/life balance.

+### [WEAKNESS] What is one of your weaknesses?
+I tend to be a perfectionist and sometimes I spend too much time on the task to make sure it's done perfectly.
+I have learned to balance this tendency with the need to meet deadlines and move on to the other tasks.

 ### [CONFLICT] Tell me about a conflict you had with your co-worker
 I once had a conflict with a co-worker about a feature we were implementing in a web application.
 We had different ideas, but I initiated an open conversation where we listened to each other's perspectives and found a solution that combined the best elements of both our ideas.
 We established a better understanding of each other's work styles and perspectives, and this helped us work more effectively as a team going forward.